OluwadareLab/ParticleChromo3D/README.md

 **0. Follow-on:**
 -----------------------------------------------------------
 This code has continued development in the follow on [ParticleChromo3D+](https://github.com/OluwadareLab/ParticleChromo3D_Plus).
-As part of that process we released a containerized web gui with restful endpoints that can be accessed [here](http://ParticleChromo3D.online).Additionally, we released a PyPi project which we will describe below.
+As part of that process we released a containerized web gui with restful endpoints that can be accessed [here](http://ParticleChromo3D.online).
+Additionally, we released a PyPi project which we will describe below.

 **ParticleChromo3D from PyPi**